jflater/Ederson/README.md

 In the reference_genomes directory we see that there are no 00. genomes, indicating we have no masters in this list.

+I need to get to this website for each ID: https://www.ncbi.nlm.nih.gov/Traces/wgs/?val=FMAH01&display=contigs&page=1

+Notice the FMAHO1.1.fsa_nt.gz this is the fasta file for each contig

+ftp://ftp.ncbi.nlm.nih.gov/sra/wgs_aux/FM/AH/FMAH01/FMAH01.1.fsa_nt.gz